 - Businesses are moving to within the EU and government have provided advice for corporations to do so [Independent]

 - It costs some UK taxpayers about £27 a year to remain in the EU (less than 1% of tax contributions) [Twitter].
-For that, we get all the benefits mentioned in #1.
-The best deal Theresa May came up with would cost taxpayers £100bn by 2030 [BBC], which is £300 per year per taxpayer (about 10% of tax contributions) [BBC].
+Total contribution of UK tax was 0.7% to the EU (£4.7bn in 2016/2017).
+[UK Gov].
+For that, we get a variety of benefits, including European Arrest Warrants, freedom to work and travel, cheap telephone bills, an extensive militia, patent protection, rights, protections in the form of legislation, infrastructure, and accurate and reliable global positioning.
+The best deal Theresa May came up with would cost taxpayers £100bn by 2030 [BBC], which is £300 per year per taxpayer (about 10% of tax contributions) [BBC]. (£100bn / 30.3 million taxpayers / 11 years = £300.03/year)

 4. Theresa May has finally admitted the country is divided - it is not the strong and stable country she promised.
 She acknowledges this, but has failed to take action on this [BBC]